Desert: Water

 When rain falls in deserts, as it occasionally does, it is often with great violence.
 The desert surface is evidence of this with dry stream channels known as arroyos or wadis meandering across its surface.
 These can experience flash floods, becoming raging torrents with surprising rapidity after a storm that may be many kilometers away.
 Most deserts are in basins with no drainage to the sea but some are crossed by exotic rivers sourced in mountain ranges or other high rainfall areas beyond their borders.
 The River Nile, the Colorado River and the Yellow River do this, losing much of their water through evaporation as they pass through the desert and raising groundwater levels nearby.
 There may also be underground sources of water in deserts in the form of springs, aquifers, underground rivers or lakes.
 Where these lie close to the surface, wells can be dug and oases may form where plant and animal life can flourish.
 The Nubian Sandstone Aquifer System under the Sahara Desert is the largest known accumulation of fossil water.
-The Great Man-Made River is a scheme launched by Libya's Muammar Gadaffi to tap this aquifer and supply water to coastal cities.
+The Great Man-Made River is a scheme launched by Libya's Muammar Gaddafi to tap this aquifer and supply water to coastal cities.
 Kharga Oasis in Egypt is 150 km long and is the largest oasis in the Libyan Desert.
 A lake occupied this depression in ancient times and thick deposits of sandy-clay resulted.
 Wells are dug to extract water from the porous sandstone that lies underneath.
 Seepages may occur in the walls of canyons and pools may survive in deep shade near the dried up watercourse below.